-Eat Protein Right When You Get Up
+Eat Protein as Soon as You Get Up

 Just as you should end your day with protein to help your body repair itself overnight, Lee recommends kick-starting your day in the same manner.
 "A high-protein breakfast will turn your metabolism up even more … and give you a nice energy boost," she explains.
 "Protein has long been proven to be thermogenic—meaning it makes you burn fat.
 Turning on your fat-burning engine first thing in the morning keeps your metabolism going for the rest of the day."

 Simply upping your intake of probiotic-rich foods can help to reduce the bloat around your midsection, which is often confounded with belly fat.
 Probiotics are an integral part of Snyder's nutrition plan.
 While you can get a healthy serving via yogurt, kombucha, and other fermented foods, lazy girls can easily get a daily dose taking a probiotic supplement.
 Take two of Snyder's SBO (soil borne organism) probiotics daily to reap the benefits and rebalance your entire body back to health.
 In addition to resetting your stomach and leading to long-term weight loss, especially around the midsection, Snyder says probiotics are "one of the keys to ultimate nutrient absorption, energy, and having awesome, youthful skin."